15 Jun What We Learned at LocWorld

 The LocWorld conference was a great success with over 400 people from the localization industry getting together to share their knowledge and discuss the opportunities that lie ahead.
 One thing became clear: we’re part of a fast-evolving industry, thanks to the passion of the people involved, and excited about building its future together!

-The Donnelley Language Solutions’ team was on hand throughout the conference and engaged in insightful conversation with our peers who stopped by our booth where we shared traditional Polish delicacies!
+The Donnelley Language Solutions, which is now part of SDL’ team was on hand throughout the conference and engaged in insightful conversation with our peers who stopped by our booth where we shared traditional Polish delicacies!